ShaozhuDianxia/CleaningData/README.md

 * Make sure that all necessary txt files are in your working directory.

-* remember to read the Code book in my repository.
+* Please remember to read the Code book in my repository for details and explanation of the Code.

-Note in my script
+## Note in my script

 * I assumed that Mission 2 is independent from Missions 3-5.